ThinkR-open/isc-proposal-licence/proposal_licence.md

 ## How Can The ISC Help

-We are asking for a grant to support the working days spent to investigate, gather information, to develop these tools and guidelines, and to promote them.
+We are asking for a grant to support the working days spent to investigate, gather information, to develop the tools and guidelines, and to promote them.
 We estimate the documentation and writing to take at least 30 days (15 days each), so around 210 hours.
 The package development should take around 6 days (3 days each), so around 42 hours.